Eigenvalue ratios of nonnegatively curved graphs: Information for a better understanding of curvature

 \begin{example} Consider the tetrahedron graph $T_4$ with positive edge weights $a,b,c$ as shown in Figure \ref{F2}.
 Observe that this graph is regular, i.e., $d_{x_i}=a+b+c$ is a constant for every $i$.
 Assign a measure $\mu$ on the vertices such that $\mu(x_i)=A$ for all $i$, where $A$ is a positive constant.
 (Note that this includes both the cases of normalized and non-normalized Laplacians.)
 Then $(T_4,\mu)$ always satisfies $CD(0,\infty)$. \end{example}

 The details about the curvature matrix $\Gamma_2$ of the triangle graph and the tetrahedron graph are given in Appendix \ref{section:appendixTT}.
-For the normalized case, the curvature of unweighted triangle graphs was calculated in Proposition 1.6 of \cite{LinYau}, and the curvature of general unweighted complete graphs was calculated in Proposition 3 of \cite{JostLiu14}.
+For the normalized case, the curvature of unweighted triangle graphs was calculated in \cite[Proposition 1.6]{LinYau}, and the curvature of general unweighted complete graphs was calculated in \cite[Proposition 3]{JostLiu14}.

 In fact, the tetrahedron graph in Figure \ref{F2} belongs to a large class of graphs called Ricci flat graphs with consistent edge weights.
-The concept of a Ricci flat graph was introduced by Chung-Yau \cite{ChungYau96} and that of consistent edge weights was further introduced in Bauer et al. \cite{BHLLMY13}.
+The concept of a Ricci flat graph was introduced by Chung and Yau \cite{ChungYau96} and that of consistent edge weights was further introduced in Bauer, Horn, Lin, Lippner, Mangoubi and Yau \cite{BHLLMY13}.
 We refer the reader to \cite{ChungYau96,BHLLMY13} for the precise definitions.
 Every graph in this class is a regular graph (in fact both its unweighted and weighted degree are constant) and satisfies $CD(0,\infty)$ if we assign a measure $\mu$ such that $\mu(x)=A$ for all vertices $x$ (see \cite{LinYau, ChungYau96} for the unweighted case, the weighted case follows from the same calculations).
 In particular, every abelian Cayley graph is Ricci flat and hence satisfies $CD(0,\infty)$.